 A firm believer in having a deep understanding of client needs, Will has used his experience to become an expert in retirement options and pension transfers, and this has enabled him to become a holder of the retirement advice standard from the Society of Later Life Advisers (SOLLA).

 Away from Rathmore Financial, Will can be found tending his garden, throwing pots and cheering on Leicester City FC.

-In his 18 years in the industry, Floyd has developed an impressive CV.
+Since 1999 Floyd has developed an impressive CV.
 He has worked as part of a large national IFA’s specialist advisory team, reached the status of Chartered Financial Planner and is Bristol’s longest serving independent SOLLA member.